Expertium/expertium.github.io/IntelligenceMagic.md

 A while ago I saw a person arguing that a superintelligent AI would not be able to do anything too weird and that "intelligence is not magic", hence it's Business As Usual.

 Of course, in a purely technical sense, he's right.
 No matter how intelligent you are, you cannot override fundamental laws of physics.
-But people (myself included) have a fairly low threshold for what counts as "magic," to the point where other humans can surpass that threshold.
+But people (myself included) have a fairly low threshold for what counts as "magic," to the point where other *humans* (not even AI) can surpass that threshold.

 Example 1: Trevor Rainbolt.
 There is an [8-minute-long video](https://youtu.be/QRqKPDJYyLE) where he does seemingly impossible things, such as correctly guessing that a photo of **nothing but literal blue sky** was taken in Indonesia or guessing Jordan based only on pavement.
 He can also [correctly identify the country after looking at a photo for **0.1** seconds](https://www.youtube.com/shorts/eAppbmqlnuw).